Azelaic acid, oxymetazoline and niacinamide have been clinically studied in the treatment of patients with various forms of rosacea.1-7

 Azelaic acid is a saturated dicarboxylic acid.
 Azelaic acid inhibits the production of ROS and upregulation of pro‐inflammatory cytokines as IL‐1, IL‐6 and TNF‐α.
 Also, phosphorylation of ERK1/2 and p38 as well as UV‐induced NF‐κB activation is downregulated.
 PPARγ inhibits inflammatory responses and is induced by azelaic acid.

-Brimonidine is a relatively selective alpha-2 adrenergic agonist.
-The topical application of brimonidine cream may reduce erythema through direct vasoconstriction.
+Oxymetazoline is an alpha-1A adrenoceptor agonist.
+The topical application of oxymetazoline cream may reduce erythema through direct vasoconstriction.

 Azelaic acid foam or its vehicle were to be applied twice daily for 12 weeks; no other topical or systemic medication affecting the course of rosacea and/or evaluability was to be used during the studies.
 Subjects were instructed to avoid any food and beverages that, by their own experience, may provoke erythema, flushing and blushing, including spicy food, hot drinks and alcoholic beverages during the study.
 Subjects were also instructed to avoid use of products which may cause local irritation such as soaps, alcohol-containing cleansers, tinctures and astringents, abrasives and peeling agents during the study.1